mitoclub/mtdna-192component-mutspec-chordata/README.md

 ### 3. Obtain observed mutspec

 Obtaining the 3rd and 5th component mutation spectrum is carried out using the `scripts/make_comp_mut.ipynb` script and `data/VertebratePolymorphisms.MutSpecDataWithNonSyn.txt` table.
-At the output, we get a table in `.csv` format, you can see an example of this table below.
+At the output, we get a table in `.csv` format, you can see an description of this table below.

 * Species - Name of species